cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/upgrade.md

 alwaysopen = false
 +++

-## Upgrading a Cloudify Fully Distributed Cluster (9+ nodes)
+## Upgrading a Cloudify Fully Distributed Cluster (9 Nodes)

 If the initial cluster installation was done using the Cloudify Cluster Manager, follow this simplified process.
-Updating a Cloudify Fully Distributed Cluster leveraging the Cloudify Cluster Manager You can use the Cloudify Cluster Manager tool to upgrade a fully distributed cluster:
+Updating a Cloudify Fully Distributed Cluster leveraging the Cloudify Cluster Manager you can use the Cloudify Cluster Manager tool to upgrade a fully distributed cluster.

-Upgrade your Cloudify Cluster Manager by running
+Upgrade your Cloudify Cluster Manager by running:
 ```
 sudo yum install -y <Cluster Manager Installation RPM>
 ```